ecpp/simple-csgo-external/README.md

 # About
-It my first attempt of making a external cheat for CSGO.
+It is my first attempt of making a external cheat for CSGO.
 It is simple yet effective.
 Special thanks to @cazzwastaken for his tutorials.

 # Features
 - Rage/Legit Aimbot